crosswalk-project/demo-express/samples/Input/README.md

 ## Usecase Design

-This sample demonstrates picker controls for telephone, email and URL input types.
+This sample demonstrates picker controls for date, telephone, email and URL input types.